Tyrrrz/CliWrap/Readme.md

 ### Execution models

-**CliWrap** provides a few high-level execution models, which are essentially just extension methods that offer alternative ways to reason about commands.
+**CliWrap** provides a few high-level execution models that offer alternative ways to reason about commands.
-Under the hood, they are all built by leveraging the [piping feature](#piping) shown earlier.
+These are essentially just extension methods that work by leveraging the [piping feature](#piping) shown earlier.

 #### Buffered execution

 This execution model lets you run a process while buffering its standard output and error streams in-memory.
-The buffered data can then be accessed after the command finishes executing.
+The buffered data can then be accessed after the command finished executing.

 In order to execute a command with buffering, call the `ExecuteBufferedAsync()` extension method: